 You may have seen advertisements for small loans no credit check and wondered who they were for.
 You may think that they are not something that you should consider.
+These loans do not exist, any lender will be legally required to make both credit and affordability checks.

 It is worth understanding a bit more about what small loans are first.
 These are different to loans with conventional lenders, which are normally for relatively large amounts and given to people with good credit records.
 These small loans are designed for those that only want to borrow a small amount of money but do not have the option of an overdraft or credit card because they have a poor credit rating.
 They are all regulated, so there is some protection against being massively overcharged.
+Every lender will carry out credit checks.

 Representative Example: £400 borrowed for 90 days.
 Total amount repayable is £561.92 in 3 monthly instalments of £187.31.
 Interest charged is £161.92, interest rate 161.9% (variable).
 Representative 305.9% APR.
 We are a broker not a lender.
 We don't charge fees.
 We don't sell your personal information.